Agiboo/drupal-cucumber/README.md

 * capybara
 * gherkin

-Drop me a message if you encounter errors.
+Drop me a message if you encounter errors (Email below).

-You need to install the module to create bulk users, generated per existing role within Drupal.  *TODO* Insert link to github module.

 ## Setup